hschne/jpf-samples/README.md

 # A simple JPF Example

-This repository contains samples on how to use JPF to Test your Programs or Modules.
+This repository contains samples on how to use JPF to test your programs or modules.
 JPF can be executed
 - using the command line.
 - from within JUnit Test Cases.
 - using plain old Java.